Operations

 Usage of the (.) operator:

-L must be an AttrSet, and R must evaluate to type String
+L must be an AttrSet, and R must be of type String

 L(.)R = L.R